 Breast Implants and Fat Transfer in Edina with Dr. Kovanda

 Dr. Kovanda is highly experienced in all types of breast augmentation procedures.
 He works with each of his patients to determine the best type of implant and procedure to meet specific needs and desired outcomes.
-To learn more about your choices in breast augmentation, contact Kovanda Plastic Surgery at 855-337-4367.
+To learn more about your choices in breast augmentation, contact Kovanda Aesthetic Surgery at 855-337-4367.